 Note: If you don’t have your own bike with you, you can find plenty of places where you can rent them.

 And, just like that, you’ve made it to Florida – the last state on your New York to Florida Road Trip.
 But do not fear; the fun is far from over.

 Here in the sunshine state, it’s all about relaxation and beach life, as well as a little bit of nightlife if that’s your style.
 There is no best time to visit Florida since it has a subtropical climate all year round.

-On your drive through Florida, the best places to visit are Fernandina Beach (& Amelia Island), Orlando, and Miami.
+On your drive through Florida, the best places to visit are Fernandina Beach (& Amelia Island), Orlando, Miami and Key West.

 Jekyll Island to Fernandina Beach, 65 miles, 1.25 hours

 The historic city of Fernandina Beach is where you’ll find the beautiful Amelia Island.
 Both areas are well worth spending some time hanging out in.